S

 Introduction to Simplified Tai Chi

 Tai Chi is a moving form of Qigong that can be done as a martial art or for health.
 There are many long forms that can take years to learn.
 In order to make the health benefits of Tai Chi more readily accessible to the population, shortened and simplified versions of it are being created.
-To this end, a National Experts Meeting on Qigong and Tai Chi which was held at the University of Illinois at Urbana-Champaign on November 14-16, 2005.
+To this end, a National Expert Meeting on Qigong and Tai Chi which was convened at the University of Illinois at Urbana-Champaign on November 14-16, 2005.
 The National Blueprint Office at the University of Illinois, in conjunction with the National Council on the Aging, received funding from the Archstone Foundation to explore the opportunities, issues, and challenges of integrating Qigong and Tai Chi into the Aging Network.
-Experts came from three areas:1) Physical activity and the Aging Network; 2) Qigong/Tai Chi research; and 3) Qigong/Tai Chi practice to provide insight into the challenges of translating existing research models into effective community-based programs for the health benefits of older adults.
-The meeting was a milestone in the long-term vision to make Qigong and Tai Chi as popular among older Americans as Yoga has become in community fitness centers and exercise programs today.

 The proceedings of this meeting are now available.
 Included are a description, the process, participants, sponsors, and documents, including the Consensus report in .PDF format.
 In addition, an article in The Journal on Active Aging, Volume 5, Issue 5 (September/October 2006) entitled Qi Gong and Tai Chi: promoting practices that promote healthy aging (in .PDF format) provides an overview of the recommendations and outcomes of the National Expert Meeting.